What Is A Property Finder?

 Who Does The Property Finder Work For?

 When it comes to negotiating the final sale price, it helps to have someone with plenty of experience on your side.
-At County Homesearch, our fee structure is arranged in a way that motivates your property finder to secure the biggest price reduction possible.
+At County Homesearch, our fee structure is arranged in a way that motivates property finders to secure the biggest price reduction possible.

 At County Homesearch, you can choose our complete end-to-end property finding service or alternatively, select one or two parts.
 For example, you may only require an area familiarisation visit, assistance in applying to schools or help settling into your new home.